spreemohealth/style/README.md

 ---

-If you commit code that does not pass the inspection, your commit will be rejected.
+In short, the hook works as follows: *if you commit code that does not pass the inspection, your commit will be rejected.*
-If this happens, simply make the appropriate edits to your code and commit again.
+When this happens, simply make the appropriate edits to your code and commit again.

 1. Please make sure that `coreutils` is installed on your system:
    ```bash
    brew install coreutils
    ```

-2. Make sure that `flake8` is available to the Python interpreter that you plan to use with the target repository.
+2. Make sure that `flake8` is available to the Python interpreter that you plan to use with the target repository:
    ```bash
    pip install flake8 --upgrade
    ```

-3. Make sure that the R `lintr` package is installed.
+3. Make sure that the R `lintr` package is installed:
    ```bash
    R -e "install.packages('lintr', repos='https://cloud.r-project.org')"
    ```